lblod/delta-producer-dump-file-publisher/README.md

 - period clean up of deprecated datasets
 - eventually add dcat:Dataset to dcat:Catalog
 - upate logic to remove the need for one instance per cache graph to maintain
+- add as a result container a link to the data set uri.
+So we can click through in jobs dashboard